growbit/turbogwt-core/README.md

 One more configuration step: just remember to register your SerDes in the Requestory.
 <br />
-If you are using *Overlays*, then you don't need any SerDes, *serialization/deserialization is automatic*!"
+If you are using *Overlays*, then you don't need any SerDes, *serialization/deserialization is automatic*!

 Doing a POST is as simple as: